Make-School-Courses/WEB-1.0-Web-Foundations/Assignments/03-Portfolio-Part-2-Styles.md

 ## Goals

-### Practice Selectors

-Finish [CSS Diner](https://flukeout.github.io) if you haven't already.

-These selectors are really important.
-You can always return this game and practice selectors if you forget them.

-This game is fun and comprehensive.
+Your goal is to style your portfolio page.
+You will do this by adding a a style sheet and writing CSS.

+Keep in mind that CSS is applied to elements on the page through selectors.
+Selectors target elements on the page either by an identifier:

+- tag name
+- class name
+- id name

+Or by the DOM structure using selectors: descendent (`section h1`) or child (`section > h1`).
+Review your selectors here: [CSS Diner](https://flukeout.github.io).
+You don't have to know all of these now, if you can master the first 9 you're doing great!

 ### Personal portfolio site

 Use the CSS covered in class to style your portfolio page.
-Create an `index.css` file to put your styles in.
-For now you only need to worrry about things covered in class you can try other ideas and do more if you like!
+Create a `styles.css` file to put your styles in.
+For now you only need to worrry about things covered in class, feel free to look up and explore new styles.

+Make use of at least these style properties:

+- Typography
-- Type
+    - font-family
     - font-size
     - font-weight
     - color
 - layout
+    - flex
     - margin
     - padding
 - background